What Are Macadamia Nuts?

 - Sugar: 1.3 grams

 While macadamia nuts are healthy, they’re also high in calories.
 Overeating these nuts can quickly add up to a lot of calories.
-For instance, one-half cup of these nuts is about 475 calories, which can be the caloric equivalent of a meal for many people.
+For instance, half a cup of these nuts is about 475 calories, which can be the caloric equivalent of a meal for many people.

-To enjoy the benefits of these nuts without adding too many calories, consider measuring out a serving size (one ounce or 10 to 12 nuts) before eating as a snack.
+To enjoy the benefits of macadamia nuts without adding too many calories, consider measuring out a serving size (one ounce or 10-12 nuts) before eating as a snack.
 Watching your portion sizes will help you incorporate these nutritious nuts as a part of a healthy diet.

 Macadamia nuts are available at most grocery stores and online.
 They are available raw or roasted and with or without salt.
 Read the food label to determine if anything has been added, especially if you restrict your salt intake.
 You can also find macadamia nut flour, milk, and oil in some stores.